austindowney/Engineering-Control-Systems/README.md

-# Engineering Control Systems: A Practical Introduction for Mechanical and Civil Engineers
+# Engineering Control Systems: A Practical Introduction for Mechanical, Civil, and Aerospace Engineers
 This open-source text is designed to offer the reader a complete text on the basics of control theory within the context of Mechanical Engineering.

 <p align="center">